I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_coppcommand.md

 ## Members

-`cbSizeData`

-Specifies the size, in bytes, of the command data at <b>CommandData</b>.

-`CommandData`

-Specifies an array that comprises the command data.

-`dwSequence`

-Specifies a sequence number.
-For the <a href="https://msdn.microsoft.com/library/windows/hardware/ff539642">COPPCommand</a> function to process the command, the value in <b>dwSequence</b> must match the 32-bit random starting status sequence number that was passed in the <a href="..\dxva\ns-dxva-_dxva_coppsignature.md">DXVA_COPPSignature</a> structure to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff540421">COPPSequenceStart</a> function.
+`macKDI`

+Specifies a message authentication code (MAC) GUID for the command at <b>CommandData</b>.
+The display driver can use the MAC to verify that the transmission of the command was secure (that is, it was not tampered with in transit to the driver).

 `guidCommandID`